merchantprotocol/documentation/docs/05_Magento_v1/35_Advanced_Dataflow/01_Overview.md

 1. On the Admin menu, select System > Import/Export > Dataflow - Profiles.
 2. In the list of profiles, select Import All Products.

-This general-purpose profile that can be used to import or update any number or product records.
+This general-purpose profile can be used to import or update any number or product records.

 ![Import All Products](dataflow-import-all-products_thumb_0_0.png)
 3. In the panel on the left, select Upload File.